ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

 ## 2. Create a Survey Task<a name="task"></a>

-Once you create one or more steps, create an `ORKOrderedTask` to hold them.
+Once you create one or more steps, create an `ORKOrderedTask` object to hold them.
 The code below shows a Boolean step being added to a task.

 ``````
-    // Create a boolean step to include in the task.
+    // Create a Boolean step to include in the task.
     ORKStep *booleanStep =
       [[ORKQuestionStep alloc] initWithIdentifier:kNutritionIdentifier];
     booleanStep.title = @"Do you take nutritional supplements?";